adityasaky/in-toto-attestation/spec/predicates/vsa.md

 _NOTE: This section describes the fields within `predicate`.
 For a description of the other top-level fields, such as `subject`, see [Statement]._

+**adityasaky: verifier, in an in-toto context, should be identified by the signer of the attestation.
+A VSA must still be verified, including its signature.
+We do have to balance in-toto and SLSA here.**

 <a id="verifier"></a>
 `verifier` _object, required_